cloudmesh-community/fa19-516-158/project/report.md

 .....

-:o2: the project is not leveraging the many useful features from cloudmesh, such as

-* inventory, key management, key group management, ssh logins, ..., instead of sometimes listing the technical content, you could have just developed a cms python program and integaated the technical configurations or programs in such a command.
-We have taught you in the first 2 weeks how to use cms sys command generae to showcase you how you can do this in minutes

 :o2: Bash script of maset node needs to be revisisted and you need to look at cms host which is in inventory.
 That script should be improved as needed and made general enough for any cluster deployment on given